fivetran/hvr-connectors/databricks/README.md

 The connector can be configured to create/recreate the target table when refresh is run.
 The requirements are:
 - Integrate runs on the hub
 - The connector is running under Python 3
-- The AgentPlugin action that defines the Databricks connector has “-r” in the UserArguments.
-For example:
+- Set the '-r' option in the AgentPlugin /UserArgument
-       AgentPlugin /Command=hvrdatabricksagent.py /UserArgument=”-r” /Context=”refresh”
 - The repository connection string is provided to the Agent Plugin via the HVR_DBRK_HVRCONNECT Environment action.

 To get the value for the HVR_DBRK_HVRCONNECT Environment action: